Friday, August 29, 2008

 A. Well, the document is a material, which was received, by an agency (FSU), in connection with official business, which was used to perpetuate, communicate, and formalize knowledge.
 The Notice of Allegations does qualify as a public record.

-As soon as a document is received by a public agency, it becomes a public record, unless there is a legislatively created exemption which makes it confidential and not subject to disclosure.
+A. As soon as a document is received by a public agency, it becomes a public record, unless there is a legislatively created exemption which makes it confidential and not subject to disclosure.

-A custodian of a public record who contends that the record or part of a record is exempt from inspection must state the basis for that exemption, including the statutory citation.
+A. A custodian of a public record who contends that the record or part of a record is exempt from inspection must state the basis for that exemption, including the statutory citation.
 Additionally, when asked, the custodian must state in writing the reasons for concluding the record is exempt.

 What exemption is FSU citing?
 Bianchi's story fails to disclose the specific exemption.
 This is poor journalism by him.
 He most likely knows what exemption FSU cited when they denied his request.
 They would have responded to the attorney that represents the Orlando Sentinel.
 By failing to include the citation to the authority cited by FSU, Bianchi appears to be hiding something as well.
 His article is riddled with assumptions that may or may not be true.